User Manual – Durst

 1. In the dialog Create Production Job, switch to the tab Print Items [99].

-2. Here, select the desired Print Items (either individually or all) from the selected Order Item.
+2. Select the desired Print Items (either individually or all) from the chosen Order Item.

 3. Click Save to apply the settings and create the Production Job with the selected Print Items from the Order item.